dfinity/portal/docs/references/security/rust-canister-development-security-best-practices.md

 We fist provide a few definitions.
 A _call_ is a canister's implementation of either an [update](../ic-interface-spec.md#http-call) or [query call](../ic-interface-spec.md#http-query) that it exposes.
 For example, if the Rust CDK is used, these are usually annotated with `#[query]` or `#[update]`, respectively.
 A _message_ is a set of consecutive instructions that a subnet executes for a canister.
 We'll see in the following that a call can be split into several messages if inter-canister calls are made.
 The following properties are essential:

 **Property 1**: Only a single message is processed at a time in a subnet.
+This implies that only a single message is processed at a time per canister.
 So message execution is sequential, and never parallel.

 **Property 2**: Each call (query / update) triggers a message.
 When an inter-canister call is made using `await`, the code after the call (the callback, highlighted in blue) is executed as a separate message.